Amending Transactions

 The same method can be used for Batch Credit Notes, with the reversing transaction being an Invoice.

-1. Go to AR > Batch Invoices or APBatch Invoices
+1. Go to Sales > Batch Invoices or Purchases Batch Invoices

 2. In the grid, find the relevant Batch Invoice.